 The City is assertive in ensuring that households have a place to live that is safe, healthy and meets building codes.
 While it is possible that there may be some units that lack facilities, the primary challenges relating to housing are housing cost and potential overcrowding.
+In addition, and tied to housing cost, was the availability of housing - specifically rental units.
+The increased demand in the housing market not onlt impacted the cost of homes for sale but also rental rates.
 However, it can be argued that overcrowding is in direct relation to housing cost.
 Based upon conversations with the Housing Coalition/Continuum of Care, housing cost is the primary challenge, specifically for those households at the Extremely Low and Low Income ranges.
 Housing cost poses a challenge not only to those with limited or restricted incomes, but also for those households that are moving out of homelessness or at risk of homelessness.
 The shift to rapid-rehousing and permanent supportive housing initiatives across the nation is a result of understanding that instability in housing causes instability and stress in other areas of daily living and significantly impact a person's ability to be successful and overcome obstacles.
 The City, in collaboration with community partners, needs to continue working to meet the needs of affordable housing, understanding these obstacles and identify ways of overcoming them.